-From September 2019, music at Castlefort has been taught by external providers, ‘Rock-It’ Music.
+From September 2019, music at Castlefort was taught by external providers, ‘Rock-It’ Music.
 They teach across Years 1 to 6 and pupils learn to play a wide range of instruments including steel pan drums, ukulele, keyboard and melodica along with other percussion instruments.
-Pupils in Upper KS2 have the opportunity to take examinations through the London School of Music.
+Pupils in Upper KS2 had the opportunity to take examinations through the London School of Music.

 *See Music Long-term Plan